greg/objser/spec.md

 # Object Graph Serialisation (ObjSer)

-*This specification is currently in early stages of development and may contain errors or inconsistencies.
-Breaking changes may be made at any time.*
+*This specification is mostly stable, and can be considered ready for implementation.
+However, minor breaking changes may be introduced at any time.*

 ## Introduction